 I took the new arrival under my own roof, I gave him a hero's welcome, treated him in style.
 And I gave my friend some gifts to fit his station. " - Homer, The Odyssey, book 24

-The Italians are planning to come to Washington for one week in October.
+The Italians are planning to come to Washington for five nights in October.
 Their visit (Oct.
-3-11, 2022) coincides with Columbus/Indigenous Peoples Day weekend, which is a four-day weekend at Highland (with a teacher workday on Friday).
+8-13, 2024) coincides with Columbus/Indigenous Peoples Day weekend, which is a four-day weekend at Highland (with a teacher workday on Friday).
 They will spend 2 days in schools with their American hosts, and there will be lots of other planned activities for the group both in DC and locally.
 If you are interested in hosting, please fill in the application on the Forms Page.
-Priority registration ended on May 15, 2022.
+Priority registration ended on May 15, 2024.

-The Italians are planning to come to Washington for one week in October.
+The Italians are planning to come to Washington for five nights in October.
 Their visit (Oct.
-3-11, 2022) coincides with Columbus/Indigenous Peoples Day weekend, which is a four-day weekend at Highland (with a teacher workday on Friday).
+8-13, 2024) coincides with Columbus/Indigenous Peoples Day weekend, which is a four-day weekend at Highland (with a teacher workday on Friday).
 They will spend 2 days in schools with their American hosts, and there will be lots of other planned activities for the group both in DC and locally.
 If you are interested in hosting, please fill in the application on the Forms Page.
-Priority registration ended on May 15, 2022.
+Priority registration ended on May 15, 2024.

-Mon, Oct.
-3 - Italians arrive at Dulles at 3:05pm (direct from Rome) for a 4 or 4:30pm pick-up at which time they go to host families' homes for dinner, a shower, and bed.
+Tues, Oct.
+8 - Italians arrive at Gainesville Commuter Lot around 2pm (GoBus from NYC) for a 3:15pm pick-up from school at which time they go to host families' homes for dinner, a shower, and bed.
 They are pretty tired and need an early bedtime!
 (Carpooling and/or a bus can be arranged, if needed.)

 Sat., Oct.
-8 and Sun., Oct.
-9 - The Italians spend time with families, doing regularly scheduled activities.
+12 and Sun., Oct.
+13 - The Italians spend time with families, doing regularly scheduled activities.
 If your family goes to the lake, sports games, church, birthday party - wherever you go that weekend, your Italian will go with you!
-Many times groups of American friends plan activities together, like a trip to Tysons Corner or the steeplechase races, but there are no formal plans through the program for this weekend so it is considered free time to do what YOU want to do with your guest.
+Many times groups of American friends plan activities together, like a trip to Tysons Corner, pumpkin carving, or the steeplechase races, but there are no formal plans through the program for this weekend so it is considered free time to do what YOU want to do with your guest.

-Mon, Oct.
-3 - Italians arrive at Dulles at 3:05pm (direct from Rome) for a 4 or 4:30pm pick-up at which time they go to host families' homes for dinner, a shower, and bed.
+Tues, Oct.
+8 - Italians arrive at Gainesville Commuter Lot around 2pm (GoBus from NYC) for a 3:15pm pick-up from school at which time they go to host families' homes for dinner, a shower, and bed.
 They are pretty tired and need an early bedtime!
 (Carpooling and/or a bus can be arranged, if needed.)

 Sat., Oct.
-8 and Sun., Oct.
-9 - The Italians spend time with families, doing regularly scheduled activities.
+12 and Sun., Oct.
+13 - The Italians spend time with families, doing regularly scheduled activities.
 If your family goes to the lake, sports games, church, birthday party - wherever you go that weekend, your Italian will go with you!
-Many times groups of American friends plan activities together, like a trip to Tysons Corner or the steeplechase races, but there are no formal plans through the program for this weekend so it is considered free time to do what YOU want to do with your guest.
+Many times groups of American friends plan activities together, like a trip to Tysons Corner, pumpkin carving, or the steeplechase races, but there are no formal plans through the program for this weekend so it is considered free time to do what YOU want to do with your guest.

 WE MADE THE ITALIAN NEWS!